oleskatony/cloudresumechallenge/README.md

 This project aims to create a static website architecture with frontend and backend components, utilizing various AWS services such as S3, CloudFront, Route 53, API Gateway, Lambda, and DynamoDB.
 The primary objectives are to host a static website on an S3 bucket, handle DNS, CDN, and SSL certificates using CloudFront and Route 53, and implement a visitor counter for the website using serverless solutions provided by AWS API Gateway, Lambda, and DynamoDB.

+This repository contains all the files related to the frontend of the challenge.
+If you're interested in exploring the Terraform configuration, Lambda fuction, and GitHub actions then check out the [backend repository.](https://github.com/oleskatony/crc-backend)

 ## Components

 - Frontend: The website's frontend is hosted on an S3 bucket and includes HTML, CSS, and JavaScript files.
 The JavaScript code is responsible for making API calls to update the visitor count.